GuiaBolso/Go-Events/README.md

 An events protocol designed to be a standard communication between applications.
 It is meant to be used synchronously (JSON over HTTP, REST) or asynchronously (WebSocket, Socket.IO)

-This is a production-ready library, however we still working on the documentation and it is coupled with [Newrelic agent](https://github.com/newrelic/go-agent) and [xlog](https://github.com/rs/xlog)
+This is a production-ready library, however we still working on the documentation and it is coupled [xlog](https://github.com/rs/xlog)

 Example: